Welcome from Professor James Basker

 Dear Students, Parents, and Teachers,

-I am delighted to introduce Oxbridge Academic Programs, an organization that, for 33 years, has brought thousands of bright, enthusiastic seventh-through-twelfth grade students to study first in Oxford, then in Paris, Cambridge, Barcelona, Montpellier, New York, Salamanca, St Andrews, Los Angeles, and Boston.
+I am delighted to introduce Oxbridge Academic Programs, an organization that, for over 35 years, has brought thousands of bright, enthusiastic seventh-through-twelfth grade students to study first in Oxford, then in Paris, Cambridge, Barcelona, Montpellier, New York, Salamanca, St Andrews, Los Angeles, and Boston.
 As we look forward to next summer, we continue to emphasize our founding principles: imaginative teaching, experiential learning, and cultural enrichment, all charged with the excitement of living in some of the most fascinating cities in the world.

 One key to our success over the years has been our truly outstanding faculty.
 I cannot be modest about a group of teachers whose credentials include Rhodes, Gates, Marshall, and Fulbright Scholarships, as well as Mellon Fellowships, teaching posts at Oxford, Cambridge, St Andrews, the Sorbonne, Pompeu Fabra, Harvard, Columbia, UCLA, and other top institutions, not to mention awards for excellence in the arts and sciences, in scholarship, and in teaching.
 If you could see them in the classroom, where their energy and passion for their subjects and their talent for inspiring students shine so brilliantly, then you would understand why I believe they are the finest faculty assembled anywhere for this kind of program.